-Note: This is updated every Saturday.
+Note: This updated every Saturday.

 7:00 AM: The Mortgage Bankers Association (MBA) will release the results for the mortgage purchase applications index.

 8:15 AM: The ADP Employment Report for November.
 This report is for private payrolls only (no government).
 The consensus is for 185,000 payroll jobs added in November, up from 130,000 in October.